Nacho Libre (video game)

 Nacho Libre is a video game for the Nintendo DS based upon the film of the same name.
-It was developed by Budcat Creations for Majesco Entertainment and released in 2006 in the US, and 2007 in Europe and Australia.
+It was developed by Budcat Creations for Majesco and released in 2006 in the US, and 2007 in Europe and Australia.

 Gameplay

 In Majesco's Nacho Libre game, players can play as one of 20 luchadors, including Nacho, each with their own unique abilities.
 The game also features a range of over-the-top wrestling attacks, six play modes, themed Touch Screen mini-games, 4 player wireless matches and numerous arenas from the movie in which players can battle to be the ultimate luchador.

 Reception

 The game received "mixed" reviews according to video game review aggregator Metacritic.